goldhorsedev0101/backpack/replit.md

-# TripWise - South American Travel Platform
+# GlobeMate - South American Travel Platform

 ## Overview
-TripWise is a full-stack web application designed for South American travel planning and community building.
+GlobeMate is a full-stack web application designed for South American travel planning and community building.
 Its core purpose is to provide an AI-powered platform for trip recommendations, itinerary generation, expense tracking, and real-time communication among travelers.
 The project aims to be a comprehensive resource for exploring South America, combining advanced AI capabilities with robust social features to simplify travel logistics and foster a vibrant travel community.

 ## User Preferences
 Preferred communication style: Simple, everyday language.